 Regardless of a child’s reasons for being in migration, their situation or status (or that of their parents), they all have rights as children, first and foremost according to the UN Convention on the Rights of the Child (CRC) and in line with the Lisbon Treaty and the EU Charter of Fundamental Rights).

 However, these rights are not always reflected in law, policy or practice.
 Children face discrimination in access to their rights as children, on the basis of their residence or migration status (or that of their parents).
-Depending on their situation, these children may have different statuses under different laws and measures, during the course of their migration (e.g. undocumented, trafficked, asylum seeking, unaccompanied or separated).
-Their entitlements and treatment are often governed by different laws or policies and depend on their status or are impacted by the implementation of far-reaching border control measures.
-This can lead to serious gaps in protection and enjoyment of rights.
+Rather than considering first their status as children, their entitlements to services (such as health and shelter) are often governed by different laws or policies that focus primarily on their immigration status (e.g. undocumented, trafficked, asylum seeking, unaccompanied or separated).
+Indeed, access to necessary services for them may fluctuate, as different regimes come into application if their immigration circumstances change as they often do (for example, from trafficked to undocumented to children who are subject to return orders).
+This can lead to serious gaps in protection and enjoyment of children’s rights.